cris6h16/hibernate-quick-guide/README.md

 **PD**: Some of these properties are only available in the `@Audited` annotation of the attribute of the entity, others are only available in the `@Audited` annotation of the entity class.

+## Extra
+### Recommendations
+1. when you create a DAO class, you should create a DAO interface first, in that interface you should put the methods that you want and document each one, later implement in a class.
+2. if you've got an `@Entity` that have a lot of attributes, and you only want 2 of them, you can create a `DTO` class with only the attributes that you want.
+3.